 Polson is your next stop, located on the southwest shore of the beautiful Flathead Lake—the largest freshwater lake west of the Mississippi.
 At the Polson Flathead Lake Museum learn about local tribal history, then grab a Montana microbrew in downtown Polson at Glacier Brewing Company.
 Enjoy dinner and an overnight at tribally-owned Kwataqnuk Resort & Casino.

-Wake up in Polson on the shores of Flathead Lake, grab breakfast at the resort and board a Shadow Cruise boat tour of the lake.
+Wake up in Polson on the shores of Flathead Lake and grab breakfast at the resort.
 Local fishing guides are also available to take you out for a lake fishing experience.
 Please note: Recreating on the tribal land requires a permit.
-Another option is to visit the Seli’š Ksanka Qlispe’ dam (formerly known as the Kerr Dam).
-A short 5-mile drive from Polson, the dam is located on the Flathead River and boasts a 1,000-foot boardwalk that lets you stand right above the falls where you’ll find breathtaking canyon views.
+Another option is to visit the Seli'š Ksanka Qlispe' dam (formerly known as the Kerr Dam).
+A short 5-mile drive from Polson, the dam is located on the Flathead River and boasts a 1,000-foot boardwalk that lets you stand right above the falls where you'll find breathtaking canyon views.
 Check out the spillway in the spring and early summer, and have a picnic lunch in the area.
 Whitewater rafting and fishing are also popular activities at the dam.

 Take US-93 south back to Missoula, stopping in St. Ignatius to visit the St. Ignatius Mission and the Four Winds Indian Trading Post.
 Note, they both close at 5 p.m.
 Then, enjoy dinner at tribally-owned Gray Wolf Peak Casino's Mountain Pine Grill just north of Evaro.